MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/ns-setupapi-_sp_devinstall_params_w.md

 ##### - FlagsEx.DI_FLAGSEX_APPENDDRIVERLIST

 If set, <b>SetupDiBuildDriverInfoList</b> appends a new driver list to an existing list.
 This flag is relevant when searching multiple locations.

-##### - FlagsEx.DI_FLAGSEX_CI_FAILED

-Set by the operating system if a class installer failed to load or start.
-This flag is read-only.

-##### - FlagsEx.DI_FLAGSEX_DIDCOMPATINFO

-Windows has built a list of <a href="https://msdn.microsoft.com/86688b5d-575d-42e1-9158-7ffba1aaf1d3">driver nodes</a> that are compatible with the device.
-This flag is read-only.

-##### - FlagsEx.DI_FLAGSEX_DIDINFOLIST

-Windows has built a list of driver nodes that includes all the drivers that are listed in the INF files of the specified setup class.
-If the specified setup class is <b>NULL</b> because the HDEVINFO set or device has no associated class, the list includes all driver nodes from all available INF files.
-This flag is read-only.

 ##### - FlagsEx.DI_FLAGSEX_DRIVERLIST_FROM_URL